stevecochrane/tailwindcss-logical/README.md

 * Flow-relative Border Colors: Same as for Border Styles.

-Any logical properties and values not represented in the specification, such as `overscroll-behavior-block` and `overscroll-behavior-inline`, are also not represented in this plugin.
+Any logical properties and values not represented in the specification, such as `overscroll-behavior-block` and `overscroll-behavior-inline`, are also not supported by this plugin.

-If there are any notable omissions that you think should belong in this plugin, please [file an issue](https://github.com/stevecochrane/tailwindcss-logical/issues) and let me know.
+If there are any notable omissions that you think should be supported, please [file an issue](https://github.com/stevecochrane/tailwindcss-logical/issues) and let me know.

 ## Browser Compatibility